-- BYPASSING OR ATTEMPTING TO BYPASS THE SCHOOLS INTERNET FILTERING SYSTEMS BY USE OF PERSONAL HOTSPOTS, VPNs or by any other means.
+- I will not take or distribute images, films or audio of any member of the school community, student or staff without their permission - BYPASSING OR ATTEMPTING TO BYPASS THE SCHOOL INTERNET FILTERING SYSTEMS BY USE OF PERSONAL HOTSPOTS, VPNs or by any other means.
 This is considered an extremely serious offence and will be dealt with as such - Use of another person's username and password - Trespass in the folders, work, or files of other people - Hacking or access with intent to cause damage - Sending, displaying, accessing, or trying to access any obscene or offensive material - Using obscene or offensive language - Harassing, insulting, or attacking others through electronic media - Violating copyright laws - Revealing any personal information, the home address or personal phone numbers of yourself or other people to anyone on the internet, unless specifically authorised by parent, carer or teacher - Downloading games or other executable programs - Intentionally wasting limited resources or time on unnecessary or unauthorised activities (including playing games) - Moving or changing any computer or associated equipment unless specifically requested and authorised by a member of staff.
 Damage caused by unauthorised persons may be considered a criminal offence. - Commercial activities for profit, excluding Young Enterprise - Carrying on a private business - Undertaking financial transactions on behalf of the school unless authorised